 British police seek Guardian's hacking sources

-Police probing Britain's phone hacking scandal said Friday they were seeking a court order that would force The Guardian to disclose the sources for its reports on the affair.
+The Guardian newspaper said Saturday it would fight "to the utmost" an attempt by police probing Britain's phone hacking scandal to force it to disclose the sources for its reports on the affair.

-London's Metropolitan Police Service (MPS) said it was "seeking to identify evidence of potential offences resulting from unauthorised leaking of information".
+London's Metropolitan Police Service (MPS) is seeking to obtain a court order under the Official Secrets Act to identify "evidence of potential offences resulting from unauthorised leaking of information".

-The Guardian newspaper's editor Alan Rusbridger condemned the move as "vindictive", adding: "We shall resist this extraordinary demand to the utmost".
+The Guardian's editor Alan Rusbridger condemned the move as "vindictive", adding: "We shall resist this extraordinary demand to the utmost".

 The Guardian said the police intended to go before a judge at the Old Bailey in London, England's central criminal court, on September 23 to apply for an order under the Official Secrets Act 1989 requiring it to hand over documents relating to the source of information for a number of articles.